WKBC (AM): Programming

-WKBC's morning show, hosted by Steve Handy, features the "WKBC Hometown Opry" the second Friday of each month.
-The Opry features live performances by local, regional, and even national folk and bluegrass musicians.
-Wilkes County's location as the site of the annual MerleFest - the largest folk and bluegrass music festival in the nation - has led to the Hometown Opry attracting prominent musicians in folk and bluegrass music.
+WKBC's morning show is hosted by Steve Handy.
+Local News is broadcast by long time news personality Ed Racey who is the stations longest tenured employee dating back to the 1960s.

+In 2021 WKBC-AM began simulcasting its AM signal on 92.7FM through a translator playing its Country music format mixing "Todays Country and All Time Favorites".

 Eric Ellis, a regular on "Hometown Opry", was inducted into the Blue Ridge Music Hall of Fame in January 2009.

 History

 WKBC began broadcasting at 5 a.m.
 June 27, 1947, owned and operated by the Wilkes Broadcasting Company.
 Besides local programming, it used the World Broadcasting System transcription service.

+As of December 2024 WKBC plays classic country.